noob-hackers/m-wiz/README.md

 <h1 align="center">m-wiz v1.0</h1>
 <p align="center">
-      A new automated script for metasloit users
+      A new automated script for metasploit users
 </p>

 ## 🔍 ***About m-wiz***: